-The previous tables show encouraging results and performance achieved by the different models developed.
-Testing live classification in different environments, with multiple backgrounds and various people performing the signs, is also a crucial part.
-Live classification matters more than validation tests, as the robot will not always be in the same environment, and the goal is for it to adapt to different environments and users.
+The previous tables show encouraging results and performance from the different models developed.
+Testing live classification in various environments, with multiple backgrounds and various people performing the signs, is also crucial.
+Live classification matters more than validation tests, as the robot will not always be in the same environment, and the goal is to adapt to different environments and users.

-After performing 48 signs across various backgrounds and people performing them, 32 were correctly predicted, which results in an accuracy of 66.6%.
-This is 15-20% lower than what was expected based on the cross-validation accuracy.
+After performing 48 signs across various backgrounds and people performing them, 32 were correctly predicted, resulting in an accuracy of 66.6%.
+It is 15-20% lower than expected based on the cross-validation accuracy.
 Nonetheless, this accuracy is still promising, as it provides better results than random guessing, which would achieve an accuracy of 25%.

 Table 3 shows the prediction distribution across the four classes.
 The sign South is the most recognized one, followed by Right and Left.
-They all achieved decent-even great-scores, apart from the sign North.
+Apart from the sign North, they all achieved decent, more than satisfying, scores.
 Its very low score of 16.6% shows that the model struggles to recognize it.
-This might be due to confusion with the sign Right, as both are similar in the sense that two fingers-the index and the middle finger-are extended either upward or downward and separated from the rest of the hand.
+This might be due to confusion with the sign Right, as both are similar in that two fingers-the index and the middle finger-are extended upward or downward and separated from the rest of the hand.